MSUSAzureAccelerators/Manufacturing-Vision-ARM64-Accelerator/README.md

 3. Plan for model retraining:

  What many of the out-of-the-box solutions fail to plan for is the eventual need for model retraining.
 A vision solution has to have the ability to augment its datasets, as model drift or 'data' drift happens - it's not a question of if, but a question of when.
-On the "model" side, perhaps there is a bias in your classes that gets revealed during production inferencing which requires a rebalancing of the class representation.
+On the model side, perhaps there is a bias in your classes that gets revealed during production inferencing which requires a rebalancing of the class representation.
 On the 'data' side, it could be that a camera gets knocked out of aligment, the lighting in a plant changes or seasonal changes shift the available natural light, etc.

 4. Always think about the Enterprise perspective: